Klasss4Web/engineering-challenge/README.md

 ### Usability and improvements
 This app is quite user friendly and I am open for feedbacks on the usability.
 Personally, I think one area that needs improvement is the search field that takes a bit of time to respond due to the large volume of data available.

+## Bonus
+You can also view my other project where I fetched github's graphql api.
+Click the link or copy and paste it on your browser url field to view the project [https://github-access.netlify.app](https://github-access.netlify.app).\
+You can search for any github user by typing the user's github user name, and view the users profile and his last 20 repositories